peak-ai/platform-global-images/workflow/python/slim/README.md

 # workflow-python-slim-v1
-This is the smallest Python image that allows can be used to run a workflow.
+This is the smallest Python image that allows users to run workflows.

 ## Image Details
 ### OS and other basic details